rjsisto/daily-productivity-models/README.md

 1. Clone this repository: `git clone https://github.com/rjsisto/daily-productivity-models.git`
 2. Open a terminal in the project directory: `cd daily-productivity-models`
+3. Make sure you have python3, pip, and venv installed
-3. Create the virtual environment using the *run.py* script: `python run.py -c` (Mac OS/Linux) or `python run.py -w -c` (Windows)
+3. Create the virtual environment using the *run.py* script: `python3 run.py -c` (Mac OS/Linux) or `python3 run.py -w -c` (Windows)

 ## Usage

-0. If running on Windows, use the `-w` argument to specify your OS
+**Note:**  If running on Windows, use the `-w` argument to specify your OS
 1. Launch the Jupyter Notebooks: `python run.py -j`
 2. Navigate to the notebooks folder to view the various notebooks
-3. In order to create the models for the dashboard, run: `python run.py -m` (This processes the data and creates the models.
+3. In order to create the models for the dashboard without launching a Jupyter Notebook, run: `python run.py -m` (This processes the data and creates the models.
 This may take a little while.)
-4. Launch the dashboard: `python run.py -d`
+4. Launch the dashboard (the dashboard will not run if the models have not been created): `python run.py -d`

 ## Data and Preprocessing